neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 I don’t have a set platform for weekly planning – sometimes I’ll use pen and paper, other times I’ll use my Mac Stickies app, other times I’ll plan each task out per day on my Google Calendar.

 ## Other Cool Views & Planning Tools
-### Brain dumps
+### A Done Category
-I like to have a _Done_ category on my Excel page, solely for the indulgence of looking back and seeing how far I’ve come.
+I think it's also quite helpful to have a "Done" Column to copy tasks into once you've finished them.
+Even though it's easier deleting them, it's nice looking back after a couple months and seeing the progress of work.
+Suffice to say, it's a friendly reminder that achievement is simply the summation of small, seemingly unimportant tasks.

 ### Brain dumps
 Brain dumps involve racking your brain for every existing project and action item, and getting it all on paper.
 They’re particularly great to do during a macro level planning session or in transitory periods (e.g. start or end of a work/school period).